salahnomad/salahnomad.github.io/content/digital-compass/future-of-nomadism/how-to-use-ai-like-a-scholar/index.md

 ## Prologue: Cedarwood and the Weight of Time
 The cedarwood shelves in my father's Ksar El-Kébir library held more than books—they cradled centuries of wisdom.
 Between Amazigh poetry collections and H.G.
 Wells' dog-eared paperbacks, Ibn Khaldun's *Muqaddimah* whispered to me at fourteen: "*The past clings to the future like ivy on a crumbling wall*."
 Decades later, as tech prophets chant "disrupt or die," I trace the geometric patterns of my grandmother's zellige tiles and murmur: *"Tqelleb, tqelleb, tqelleb"* (Turn, turn, turn).

 This isn't resistance.
-This is **[Rooted Nomadism](/about/philosophy/salah-philosophy/)**—where algorithms absorb cultural clay rather than erase it.
+This is **[Rooted Nomadism](/about/philosophy/rooted-nomadism-philosophy/)**—where algorithms absorb cultural clay rather than erase it.
 Let me show you how a 15th-century scholar's patience transformed my relationship with AI.

 ---

 ## 1. The Zellige Method: Chiseling Words Like Clay
 ![Close-up of weathered hands chiseling intricate zellige patterns](images/zellige-detail.jpg "Tqelleb, tqelleb, tqelleb - the rhythm of patient creation")

 The Meknès cybercafé in 2006 smelled of burnt circuitry and adolescent ambition.
 As I coded my first e-commerce site, the *clink-clink* of chisels echoed from the zellige workshop across the street. "*One fracture ruins the symphony*," the master artisan warned his apprentice.
 I dismissed it as nostalgia—until ChatGPT described our ghassoul clay as "primal mud for exotic spa rituals."
-This artisan wisdom is the foundation of my productivity system, **[The Zellige Blueprint](/digital-compass/nomad-toolkit/zellige-blueprint/)**.
+This artisan wisdom is the very foundation for my system of **[digital organization with The Zellige Blueprint](/digital-compass/nomad-toolkit/zellige-blueprint/)**.

 **My [cultural intervention](/rooted-futures/ai-ancestry/olive-tree-oracle/)**:
 1. Fed AI my grandmother's notebook: "*This earth remembers mountain springs and women's laughter*"